 The laws that define these obligations have been created with the intention of protecting people that are on or near a defective property or where dangerous conditions are present due to owner negligence.
-According to the United States Department of Justice, premises liability tort cases are second only to automobile cases, and a recent study of 45 of the nation’s largest counties showed that 17 percent of all tort cases were premises liability claims.
+According to the United States Department of Justice, premises liability tort cases are second only to automobile cases, and a recent study of 45 of the nation’s largest counties showed that 17 percent of all tort cases were premised liability claims.

 At Jonathan Perkins Injury Lawyers, we believe that everyone has the right to expect public or private property to reach the correct minimum safety requirements for that local area.
 If you have been injured due to a property owner’s negligence, we can help advise if you have grounds to pursue compensation and, if so, the best course of action to take.
 With offices in Hartford, Bridgeport, New London, Waterbury and New Haven, our lawyers fight for the rights of injured people throughout Connecticut.

 Recognize The Most Common Premises Liability Cases in CT